Skip to content

 They have brown upperparts with dark streaks and are white underneath, complete with a distinct dark brown spot on the breast.

-Their cap is also brown and long roughed feathers can be seen sprouting from their neck area.
+Their cap is also brown, and long, rough feathers can be seen sprouting from their neck area.

-This sparrow species is highly variable and adaptable to many different environments including dry brush land, wetlands or open fields.
+This sparrow species is highly variable and adaptable to many environments, including dry brush land, wetlands, or open fields.

 KingdomAnimalia